ArjunH-creator/comp2000_2025/README.md

 ## Overview
 This project builds on Week 5 grid classwork and turns it into a small interactive game.
 The grid now has different terrain types (Water, Grass, Sand) and items (Fish, Bone, Seed) that actors can collect.
-G

 Actors (Cat, Dog, Bird) are polygons that move according to terrain rules and can carry items in an inventory.
 Clicking a cell moves the current actor if the cell is passable and picks up any compatible item.

-This project shows use of inheritance, interfaces, and generics.
+This project demonstrates use of inheritance, interfaces, and generics.

 ---